CONSULTATION FEE RANGE

 How to Get a Medical Marijuana Card in Nevada

-Step 1 – Schedule an Appointment with a Healthcare Provider
+Step 1 – Get in Touch with an NV Healthcare Provider

 Nevada does not provide a list of healthcare providers who recommend MMJ.
 Fortunately, “420 clinics” are relatively common in Nevada, so it isn’t much of an issue.

-A Physician Assistant, Doctor of Osteopathy (DO), or Advanced Registered Nurse Practitioner (ARNP) can also complete the Attending Healthcare Provider Statement for you.
+A Physician Assistant, Doctor of Osteopathy (DO), or Advanced Registered Nurse Practitioner (ARNP) can complete the Attending Healthcare Provider Statement for you.

-In the consultation, the doctor will ask you a few questions about your medical history.
+During the consultation, the doctor will ask you a few questions about your medical history.
 The goal is to see if you are a suitable candidate for MMJ.
 By all accounts, Nevada physicians are not particularly strict.
-If you are honest about your situation, they are likely to be understanding.
+If you are honest about your situation, they will likely understand.

 Hopefully, the doctor will approve you for medical cannabis.
 When you receive their documentation, you must generate an application packet.
 Go to the Nevada MMJ program website and register for an account as a “Cardholder.”
 Scan the form into your phone or computer so you can submit it in the online application.

 In most instances, the 420 clinic that provides the recommendation will do this for you.
-If they don’t, you’ll need to scan the signed form yourself.
+You’ll need to scan the signed form yourself if they don’t.

-You also need to scan and upload a copy of the ‘back-side’ of your driver’s license into the online application.
-When signing in to the program, the login information is your driver’s license number and your chosen password.
+You also need to scan and upload a copy of the back side of your driver’s license into the online application.
+When signing into the program, your driver’s license number and your chosen password are your login information.

 Suppose you prefer to print and mail your application rather than do it online.
 In that case, you can do so by mailing the appropriate materials (including a photocopy of your valid Nevada driver’s license) to:

 Nevada Division of Public and Behavioral Health